vikchupak/DevOps/Linux/FileSystem/socketFiles.md

 In summary, socket files are an efficient way for processes to communicate on the same machine by providing a local, file-based interface.

-# What is Unix domain socket
+# What is a Unix domain socket

 The `unix:///var/run/docker.sock` is a **Unix domain socket** file used by Docker to communicate with the Docker Engine on the same host.
 Here’s a breakdown of its purpose and how it works: